Lakshay846/aspire-fe-challenge/README.md

-This project is a responsive card management dashboard built using React and TypeScript, styled with Tailwind CSS.
+This project is a card management dashboard built using React and TypeScript, styled with Tailwind CSS.

 Users can view a list of cards, toggle card details, and view transactions.